KushalDias11/photoGrid-frontend/README.md

     npm start
     ```

-## Note: Test cases and docket image could not be implemented due to the short time period given.
+## Note: Test cases and docker image could not be implemented due to the short time period given.